Home

 Music Director Wayne Scott and DJ Jackie "Blue" Rose, December 1977

-Just sent to us by David, (the youngster in the photo) of his cousin,
+This great photo was sent to us by David, (the youngster in the photo) of his cousin,

-"Mr. Cookie" at the Morris County Mall, circa 1976.
+at the Morris County Mall, circa 1976.

-NEW!
-Listener Bill Petzinger wrote us the following email: "I stumbled upon your web site devoted to WRAN.
+Listener Bill Petzinger wrote the following email: "I stumbled upon your web site devoted to WRAN.
 I often wondered over the years what became of the station and its "air personalities."
 I was a big fan of Gene Schneider and Jackie Rose.
 If memory serves, I believe Gene's oldies show aired on Saturday nights.
 I was only 15.
 I also enjoyed Jackie Rose's show because we could call in our requests.
 I remember one time going to a live broadcast of Johnny Randolph's show at Bertrand Island.
 Randolph played the song 'Black Betty,' and, jumping around so much, made the record skip on air!"

 Great memories, Bill, thanks!
 If you have a memory of WRAN please email us here.